noshbar/SDGG/README.md

 3. Run `pip install gradio`
 4. Run `python scripts\sdgg.py`
     * optionally pass `-s 1` to generate images in serial, if you're having memory issues
-    * optionally pass `-bs 1` to only generate 1/2/3 image(s) at the same time, if you're having memory issues
+    * OR optionally pass `-bs 1` to only generate 1/2/3 image(s) at the same time, if you're having memory issues
 5. Wait for it to load and show a message like `Running on local URL:  http://127.0.0.1:7860/`
 6. Browse to that address in your browser and start generating!